sdlondono/samunft/README.md

 ## Instalation

-To use SamuNFT, you will need to have `Node.js` or `Yarn` installed on your system.
+To use SamuNFT, you will need to have `Node.js` installed on your system.
 You can then install the dependencies by running:

 ```javascript
 yarn install